 It lets administrators integrate various extensions with the system without needing to make any changes to the core.

 Cacti is another open-source networking tool.
 It is a web-based tool designed as the front end for the RRDTool.
 It is used to get graph data for network bandwidth utilization and CPU usage, disk space, etc.

 Cacti comes with built-in SNMP support.
 It uses a combination of SNMP or UCD or NET, with SNMP for collecting device information.

 Cacti provides administrators with the capability to create different levels of users.
 These users can then be given varying permissions based on their levels.

 Sensu helps monitor IT infrastructure, including servers and applications.
-It also heltracktor system health.
 It is open-source and comes with third-party integration.

 Among its key features is sending alerts and notifications.
 Its base code is developed in Ruby, but it can use either Redis or RabbitMQ to store data and handle messages, respectively.

 It is an easy to use tool for your cloud infrastructure monitoring and is easily integrable with multiple modern DevOps stacks.
 It can integrate with PagerDuty to send mobile or pager alerts.